blakemcbride/APLKeyedFiles/KF_README.txt

 names begin with SQL) in this workspace were written by Elias Mårtenson.
 You may need to copy this file into your workspaces directory.

-After loading the KeyedFiles workspace, you will need to load the SQL shared library.
-You can do this with the following command:

-SQL∆LoadLib '/home/blake/Backup/apl-sqlite.git/lib_sql.so'

-Your complete path to lib_sql.so (created via the instructions in SQL_README.txt) will be different.

 In the instructions that follow, the following variables have the specified meanings: